Return of Federal Student Aid

 Title IV funds for the payment period or period of enrollment for which a return of funds is required must be returned in the following order:

-- Federal Unsubsidized Direct Loans (other than Direct PLUS loans)
+- Federal Unsubsidized Direct Stafford Loans (other than Direct PLUS loans)

-- Federal Teach Grants for which a return of funds is required
+- Federal Supplemental Educational Opportunity Grants (SEOG) for which a return of Title IV funds is required

-Note: A listing of tuition and fees for the academic year is available from the:
+Note: A listing of tuition and fees for the academic year is available from: